 Mentoring and the IDP

 Many formal 'tools' and other resources are available to guide the mentoring process and the mentoring relationship for scientists and clinicians.
 An Individual Development Plan (IDP) is now required for all trainees in the Research Training Program in Sleep, Circadian and Respiratory Neurobiology.
 Peer mentoring is also a valuable resource for career development, and is actively promoted at regular trainee meetings that non-Training grant trainees may attend.
-For more information on the significance of mentoring please see The Merits of Training Mentors, from Science magazine, January 2006; and Nature's Guide for Mentors, from Nature, June 2007.

 The Training Coordinator for the Research Training Program in Sleep, Circadian and Respiratory Neurobiology, facilitates Division-wide training and mentoring activities, and is available to all trainees in this program.